 From Sagada junction, you may catch a jeepney or bus bound to Sagada, it is only around 15 minutes ride.

 Public transportation around the town are limited but there are vans and jeepneys that can be rented at standard rate to take you to far destinations such as the jump off to Bomod-ok Falls, Kiltepan Viewdeck and Lake Danum.
 Other attractions in town can only be reached by foot such as Calvary Hill, Cemetery and Echo Valley.
 Going away, the return trip of Coda Lines to Manila departs at 2:30PM daily.
 Meanwhile local buses to Baguio and jeepneys to Bontoc depart from 6AM to 1PM.

 Since Sagada embraced tourism, a couple of inns and lodges sprouted in almost every corner of the town proper and surrounding area.
-But Lakwatsero’s top pick of course is the Residential Lodge, owned by very kind and accommodating Tita Mary Daoas (Contact No: +639296257419/+639196728744).
-It is a three-storey lodge equipped with free WiFi, with a common area per floor where guests could watch TV or interact with other guests.
-Room rate is as low as P250.00 per head per night for a room with common toilet and bath, and P300.00 per head per night for a room with own toilet and bath.
-Free coffee and tea for all
+But Lakwatsero’s home in Sagada is Residential Lodge, owned by foster mother Mary Daoas (Contact No: +639296257419/+639196728744).
+It is a three-storey lodge equipped with free WiFi, ]with a common area per floor where guests could watch TV or interact with other guests.
+Room rate is as low as P300.00 per head per night for a room with common toilet and bath, and P350.00 per head per night for a room with own toilet and bath.
+Free coffee and tea for all 🙂